botpress/documentation-v12/docs/admin/admin-intro.md

 ## Code Editor

-The **Code Editor** page allows you to create and edit actions, hooks, libraries, configurations, and module configurations without leaving botpress studio.
+The **Code Editor** page allows you to create and edit actions, hooks, libraries, configurations, and module configurations without leaving the Botpress Admin.

 ## Source Control